 Bodine High School for International Affairs

-Founded in 1981 as a partnership between the School District of Philadelphia and the World Affairs Council of Philadelphia, Bodine High School for International Affairs is a small magnet school in the Northern Liberties section of Philadelphia featuring a humanities and foreign-language centered college preparatory program and offering the International Baccalaureate Diploma.
+Founded in 1981 as a partnership between the School District of Philadelphia and the World Affairs Council of Philadelphia, William W. Bodine High School for International Affairs is a magnet school in the Northern Liberties section of Philadelphia featuring a humanities and foreign-language centered college preparatory program and offering the International Baccalaureate Diploma.
 By providing a part-time on-site liaison, the Council enriches Bodine’s global curriculum, expands academic and professional opportunities, assists in facilitating student study abroad opportunities, builds Bodine’s technological capacity, and increases access to STEM education.

 The mission of the Bodine High School for International Affairs is to provide urban public school students with a comprehensive educational experience that expands students’ interests to include global issues and prepares them for a lifetime of achievement and participation in the local, national and global communities.